 Being aware and educating yourself about nutrition are important, but not sufficient!
 If information were enough, we would all be fit and healthy, wouldn't we?
 That's why it was important for me to have a balanced approach that addressed the root causes of poor habits that lead to my illness.

 Some of these poor habits included:

-I share a lot of information on this blog about the other items on this list, including how Reiki and the 5 principles transformed my life.
+I share a lot of information on this blog about the other items on this list, including how Reiki and the 5 principles and therapeutic essential oils transformed my life.
 But today, I wanted to share the top 7 tips I learned about changing my diet to improve my symptoms.

 I decided to show myself more love and kindness with the foods I ate.
 I decided to take better care of my physical vessel.
 This is the ultimate form of self-love.
 These are the 7 shifts I made that radically improved my health and well-being.

 7 Tips for Being Kind to Your Body

 Eat more veggies.
 Cruciferous vegetables like (broccoli, cauliflower, kale, bok choy, arugula, brussels sprouts, cabbage, radish, and watercress) boost the immune system and have amazing antioxidant benefits.
 Be careful not to overcook them, which depletes all of the vital nutrients and enzymes.
 Instead, eat them raw, lightly steamed, or sauteed in coconut oil.
 Try to eat a salad every day.